 I try my hardest to not fit into any kind of stereotype when steering through life.
 But, when it comes to kids, parenting, and coffee needed first thing in the morning, you might as well make me the poster child for this stereotype, because I’m all about it.
 Prior to having kids I never drank coffee, except maybe a handful of times.
 I still wasn’t much of a morning person, but I didn’t need the extra assistance; I could just wake up gradually throughout the day.
 And weekends – forget about it.
 I wasn’t up before the crack of noon anyway.
 In fact, I actually found coffee quite gross.
 I know, I know, it hurts me to admit that as well.Read more →

 So, I had a joke all set to go for this morning, but, as life does sometimes; a curveball was thrown my way and I no longer feel compelled to tell a joke.
 Instead, I want talk about something I witnessed this morning – a thing I have witnessed many mornings over the years our son has been at his preschool.

 This morning I was solo parenting again as the Wife is with another client awaiting the arrival of their baby.
 No matter how many times I do this multiple kid dance, I will never get it all down pat, and my respect for single parents and stay-at-home parents grows every time I attempt it.
 Read more →

 I’m not much of a handyman around the house.
 In fact, if the job requires anything above screwing in a light bulb, I’m probably going to mess it u p – at least once if not several times.
 Let me put it this way, with the amount of holes I’ve put in walls over the years, I should have bought stock in wall spackle; I’d be rich!

 Projects around the house tend to be quite difficult for me, mainly because I have a complete lack of knowledge when it comes to anything like carpentry, plumbing or electrical.
 While calling a handyman whenever I need work done around my home is an easy fix, I’ve recently discovered an interest in sharpening my skills in these areas, so maybe I can avoid a handyman call or two in the future.
 Read more →

 Lately I’ve been trying to share some of my favorite musical influences with my son.
 I mean, there’s only so much of the annoying cartoon theme songs I can listen to.
 Cartoons these days are garbage.

 The other day I picked up my son from pre-school.
 As we buckled up in the car and headed home, I popped on some music from the greatest decade of all – the 1980s.
 So you know what that means; power ballads, big voices, and most of all big hair!!
 Read more →

 My generation will always believe we lived in the golden age of hip hop…because it’s true.
 We were babies when rap was still a baby.
 We spent our youth and teenage years growing, changing, rebelling, much like hip hop, as it morphed from precocious youth and street rhymes to rebellious gangster rap.
 Eventually, we set off into the “real world”; steeped in our ideas, believing we had the answers to all the world’s problems, all while being inspired by voices like A Tribe Called Quest, De La Soul and Public Enemy, teaching us to rebel in a new way – with knowledge.

 But what about the next phase of our lives?
 What about when the men of my generation started to get married, and more importantly, became fathers.
 How do we teach our sons and daughters about the musical art we love so much, while shielding them from the rhymes filled negative connotations, misogynistic undertones, a lack of positive message.
 Where is our soundtrack for this point in our lives; our message of positivity, and uplifting fatherhood.
 Read more →

 You know how parents love to tell their kids how they should love sleep more, and how much they’re going to miss it when they’re older?
 I have always been that person; from day 1, I have always loved sleep.

 I was never a super active kid growing up, unless you count my imagination.
 That thing was on overdrive during my entire youth.
 I wasn’t the kid that was into sports, or running around all day long climbing trees and getting into mischief.
 I was pretty content just hanging out, and as I got older, more sedentary things, like video games became my go-to activities.
 What can I say, I love to be lazy.
 Read more →

+I don’t know if it’s because 40 is rapidly approaching, or if it’s because I’m watching my children grow up, but I have been thinking about the future lately.
+Specifically, I’ve been thinking a lot about how my family will fare if/when I’m not here someday.
 It’s funny, but life insurance never seems to come up when you’re “planning for the future.”
 When you’re in college, planning for the future means finding a job; maybe buying a home and starting a family.
 When you have that family and home, planning for the future means college for your kids, and retirement down the road.
 Life insurance never seems to come up in the conversation.
 Why?
 Read more →